weaviate/weaviate-io/developers/weaviate/current/modules/custom-modules.md

 To understand how to create a new module, you'll need to understand how the module system of Weaviate works in general.

-Weaviate is entirely agnostic of how a module obtains the values it needs for the specific lifecycle hooks.
-For example, for a vectorizer module, the contract between Weaviate and the module is the following: At import time, each object is passed to the (configured) vectorizer module and the module must extend it with a vector (embedding).
+Weaviate is entirely agnostic on how a module obtains the values it needs for the specific lifecycle hooks.
+For example, for a vectorizer module, the contract between Weaviate and the module is as follows: At import time, each object is passed to the (configured) vectorizer module and the module must extend it with a vector (embedding).
 Weaviate is agnostic to how the module does that.
-For example if the module's purpose is to use a pre-existing ML model for inference, the module may decide to provide a second inference service and contact that inference service as part of the "vectorize" lifecycle hook.
-Weaviate is agnostic of how that communication occurs.
-For example the `text2vec-contextionary` module uses a gRPC API on its inference service, whereas the the `text2vec-transformers` module uses a REST API for the same purpose.
+For example, if the module's purpose is to use a pre-existing ML model for inference, the module may decide to provide a second inference service and contact that inference service as part of the "vectorize" lifecycle hook.
+Weaviate is agnostic on how that communication occurs.
+For example, the `text2vec-contextionary` module uses a gRPC API on its inference service, whereas the the `text2vec-transformers` module uses a REST API for the same purpose.

 Typically a (vectorizer) module consists of two parts:
 1. **Module code for Weaviate, written in Go**, which hooks into specific lifecycles and provides various capabilities (like controlling the API function) to integrate the module into the regular flow in Weaviate.